TobiasSekan/DailyKanji/readme.md

   * Roomaji to Hiragana or Katakana, Only Roomaji to Hiragana, Only Roomaji to Katakana
   * Only Hiragana to Katakana, Only Katakana to Hiragana
 * Highlight wrong and correct answers, when answer was wrong
-* Show hint (based on selected test type) of all possible answers, when answer was wrong
+* Show hint of all possible answers, when answer was wrong (can be deactivated via menu)
 * Count answer time (separates counter for Hiragana and Katakana)
 * Can show only similar answers
 * Changeable answer count (from two answers up to ten answers)